 Avoid change management fatigue with useful communication

 Governance includes metrics that indicate whether a given initiative has been successful.
-Both the baseline and the subsequent performance outcome needs to be measured.
-If a company has defined their idea of success, that is great, but if they don’t verify it, then all the effort that went into developing the automation of the task ends up seeming futile.
+Both the baseline and the subsequent performance outcome need to be measured.
+If a company has defined its idea of success, that is great, but if they don’t verify it, then all the effort that went into developing the automation of the task ends up seeming futile.
 Otherwise, executives may be quick to call it a failure and end the initiative.
-Define the task narrowly, and measure it precisely.
+Define the task narrowly and measure it precisely.

 Keep communication lines open after roll out

 Once the AI solution is in production, socialization should not stop; users should always be in the loop for evaluating and modifying the system.
 Two examples with contrasting outcomes illustrate this point.
 One was a large entertainment venue that wanted to know how visitors engaged on their website.
 The second was a company that wanted to identify risks of internal cybersecurity breaches.
 In both cases, the goal was to detect underlying patterns of behavior.
 In both cases, the solution was delivered, and the customers got good value.
 However, in the case of the company that was addressing security issues, the client interacted almost daily with questions, comments, and adjustments.
 They ended up with a fully operationalized system.
 In the case of the entertainment company, no such adjustments were made, and at the end of three months, users were asking questions like, “Where is the dashboard?”

 In short, AI development is an iterative process.
 People need ongoing reminders of why they are putting in the effort to maintain data quality, be consistent in their data governance, and modify the reference architecture to accommodate new products and processes.
 In addition, the process of experimenting, testing, rebuilding, and measuring should continue.

 Experimentation is about whether a company can build the right model.
 Does it understand which assets are available?
 How can assets be integrated?